prasannasPitch/Projects_Self_Driving_Car/Highway_Driving/README.md

 ![image](https://user-images.githubusercontent.com/37708330/55288558-92e44780-53b9-11e9-85bd-7263dd7cf633.png)

 <p align="justify">
 The below shown situation is a perfect example for how polynomial trajectory generation helps in passing a vehicle.
-As the current state and goal state is known before, the a polynomial equation can be fitted in this trajectory (including factors like jerk minimisation, constant accceleration and collision avoidance).
+As the current state and goal state is known before, the a polynomial equation can be fitted in this trajectory (considering factors like jerk minimisation, constant accceleration and collision avoidance).
 By following the polynomial, the autonomous vehicle could smoothly pass the preceding car.
  </p>

 ![image](https://user-images.githubusercontent.com/37708330/55288648-df7c5280-53ba-11e9-87d1-0bde0e7fcb97.png)